-EPIC, as used at IIASA, models a wide range of biophysical processes to consider alternative land uses where land is becoming degraded or is putting natural ecosystems at risk.
+EPIC, as used at IIASA, models a wide range of biophysical processes in the soil-plant-atmosphere system to consider alternative land uses where land is becoming degraded or is putting natural ecosystems at risk.

-It includes a full water cycle, allowing researchers to analyze how water is moving on, above, and below the Earth's surface.
-It can simulate different weather patterns and events, such as the effects on forest or crop production of heavy rainfall or prolonged drought, and it can estimate plant growth and yield based on the temperature or moisture content of the soil.
+It includes a full water cycle, allowing quantifying water availability for plant growth, surface water runoff and percolation downwards to the groundwater system.
+It can simulate different weather patterns and events, such as the effects on crop production of heavy rainfall or prolonged drought, and it can estimate plant growth and yield based on the temperature or moisture content of the soil.
 The effects on crop productivity of natural processes, such as erosion and sedimentation, and of human activities, such as soil tillage, can also be fully demonstrated.
-The impacts of land use on carbon cycling, GHG emissions and soil functioning will be the main modeling focus for EPIC in the foreseeable future.
+The impacts of land use on carbon cycling, GHG emissions and soil functioning are among the main modeling focus.

 The EPIC model was developed by the United States Department of Agriculture to assess the status of U.S. soil and water resources and has been continuously expanded and refined to better analyze the exchange of GHG fluxes between terrestrial ecosystems and the atmosphere.
 It is used around the world by research groups, like IIASA, who calibrate EPIC to meet their own needs.